 More than 50 years after the first U.S. bombings during the war in Vietnam, Laos remains the country most heavily contaminated by cluster munitions on the planet.
-This has had dramatic consequences: since 1964, more than 50,000 victims have been killed by these devices.
+This has had dramatic consequences: since 1964, more than 50,000 victims have been killed or injured by these devices.

 HI is working to reduce the threat of cluster munitions and explosive remnants of war in Laos.
 Its teams of mine clearance experts work alongside villagers affected by the presence of these weapons.
 They clear the land, destroy the devices and raise local people’s awareness of the dangers they represent.
-These operations to clear landmines and other explosive devices are deployed in four of the worst affected districts in Savannakhet province.
-Since 2006, HI's teams have cleared over 3,500,000m² of land and destroyed some 24,000 explosive remnants of war in Laos.

 HI also focuses on access to employment or entrepreneurship for people with disabilities by providing personalised support and training on how to set up a project or start their own business.
 Furthermore, the organisation is involved in training disabled people’s organisations to campaign for their rights.

 Finally, HI works to improve the care provided to people requiring rehabilitation.
 The organisation collaborates with public bodies in developing the country’s rehabilitation sector and provides training for professionals working in this field.

 Since the outbreak of the COVID-19 pandemic, HI has continued to help the world’s most vulnerable people.
 We have adapted our interventions in more than 45 countries.